shannon-lab/zapdos/doc/workshops/tutorial/content/examples/tutorial3-fenix.md

 # FENIX Intro

-As commercial interest in fusion energy has increased, the need for high-fidelity coupled multi-physics simulations of fusion devices has also increased.
-To address this the Idaho National Laboratory, North Carolina State University, the University of Illinois Urbana-Champaign, and the United Kingdom Atomic Energy Authority are developing an open source framework, the Fusion ENergy Integrated multiphys-X (FENIX) framework for modeling plasma facing components.
-FENIX is built on the MOOSE framework and couples: MOOSE modules, applications and several existing codes:
+As commercial interest in fusion energy has increased, the need for high-fidelity, multiphysics simulations of fusion devices has also increased.
+To address this, Idaho National Laboratory, North Carolina State University, the University of Illinois at Urbana-Champaign, and the United Kingdom Atomic Energy Authority are developing an open source application, the Fusion ENergy Integrated multiphys-X (FENIX) framework, for modeling plasma facing components.
+FENIX is built on the MOOSE framework and couples MOOSE ecosystem capabilities as well as external codes:

 - [TMAP8](https://mooseframework.inl.gov/TMAP8/) (Tritium migration)